 - BTEC Extended Diploma in a relevant subject, with minimum grades of Merit

 - Other relevant qualifications can be considered on an individual basis

 Qualifications are important, however our offers are not solely based on academic results.
 If you don’t have the required UCAS points then please contact the courses admissions tutor or email firstname.lastname@example.org as we can consider offers to applicants based on individual merit, exceptional work, and/or practical experience.

 See our Interview Guide for more information.

 Our students have access to a diverse range of equipment and resources, which in most cases are sufficient to complete their programme of study.
 We provide the basic materials necessary for students to develop their practical work within our extensive workshop and studio facilities.
-However, it is likely that art and design students will incur some additional costs to extend their investigation of their personal practice.
-For example, purchasing their own specialised materials and equipment, joining in optional study trips, and printing.

-During your time with us you will have the opportunity to study abroad with the Erasmus exchange programmes currently running with Universities in Norway, Barcelona and Sweden.
+During your time with us, you will have the opportunity to study abroad with the Erasmus exchange programmes currently running with Universities in Norway, Barcelona and Sweden.

 Students can also take up the opportunity to study a semester in the USA and Canada.